defenseunicorns/uds-package-dubbd/k3d/README.md

 # Defense Unicorns Big Bang Distro for K3D (DUBBD-k3d)

-This page shows you how to bootstrap a Local Target Cluster for Local Development.
-When done, you will have a k3d cluster that can be used for zarf package development/testing or as a sandbox for learning more about zarf.
+This page shows you how to bootstrap a k3d cluster for local DUBBD development, experimentation and learning.

 ## Prerequisites